 These dedicated volunteers show up every Friday at the OAHS Restoration Hangar and lovingly work on the projects underway.

 1931 Great Lakes,

 Member Ron Bartley provided guidance and support for this project for many years and he has passed the baton to Tim Talen, who is overseeing the restoration of this famous biplane of the Golden Age of Aviation.
 It is our intention to fly this aircraft sometime in 2021.
 Both Dorothy Hester and Tex Rankin flew this ship with great skill and to much acclaim.
 It is being restored to the “Rankin” configuration, which Tex flew in airshows throughout the West.
 Support for this major recreation has come from many sources, and it continues to need added funding.
 The engine cowling is well underway, with side panels and top cowl complete.
 Making progress thanks to our dedicated volunteers!

 The “Wimpy” was designed and constructed in 1935 by Leslie Long at Cornelius, OR.
 It is thought to be the first successful low-wing design of a homebuilt airplane.
 Oregon Aviation Hall of Fame member Myron Buswell acquired the airplane in 1938 and made several modifications.
 The airplane left Oregon in 1957 when it was purchased by Roy Olson of San Diego, CA. Mr. Olson donated the airplane to OAHS in November 2005.
 Following acquisition of the original plans, OAHS Director Bill Austin (deceased) began wing restoration.
-The plane is in the OAHS restoration hangar.
-The wings are nearly done, (welding, tinwork, sanding, etc.) and next step is fabric.
-An original style rudder bar has been installed and tested.
+Wimpy is now is in the final stages of completion in readiness for display at OAHS.

 1931 Springfield Cadet